swnevin/voiceflow-huma-assets/README.md

 Files
 - widget.html: The main HTML file that integrates the chatbot with Voiceflow and includes dynamic language and theme support.
 - extensions.js: Contains the custom extensions for the chatbot (e.g., video handling, file uploads).
-- styles.css: Default stylesheet for the widget (fonts, colors, etc.).
+- default.css: Default stylesheet for the widget (fonts, colors, etc.).
 - dark.css: Dark mode stylesheet for the widget.

 Setup Instructions